barseghyanartur/ska/docs/index.rst

 *********
 There are several callbacks implemented in authentication backend.

+- ``USER_VALIDATE_CALLBACK`` (string): Validate request callback.
+Created to allow adding custom logic to the incoming authentication requests.
+The main purpose is to provide a flexible way of raising exceptions if the incoming authentication request shall be blocked (for instance, email or username is in black-list or right the opposite - not in the white list).
+The only aim of the `USER_VALIDATE_CALLBACK` is to raise a ``django.core.PermissionDenied`` exception if request data is invalid.
+In that case authentication flow will halt.
+All other exceptions would simply be ignored (but logged) and if no exception raised, the normal flow would be continued.
 - ``USER_GET_CALLBACK`` (string): Fired if user was successfully fetched from database (existing user).
 - ``USER_CREATE_CALLBACK`` (string): Fired right after user has been